streamingfast/firehose-docs/firehose-setup/ethereum/synchronization.md

 The Firehose data introspection tools allow you to introspect one-blocks and merged blocks files.

-Data inspection becomes possible through special sfeth tooling.&#x20;
+Data inspection becomes possible through special sfeth tooling.

 The `tools print block` can be used to introspect the synchronized block data.